alex-s168/website/pages/compiler-pattern-matching.typ

   Compilers typically come with a runtime library that implement more complex operations that aren't supported by most processors or architectures.

-  The implementation of those functions should also use that pattern matching / rewriting "dialect".
+  The implementation of those functions should also use that pattern matching dialect.
-  The reason for this is that this allows your backend to detect code written by users with a similar implementation as in the runtime library, giving you some more free optimizations.
+  This allows your backend to detect code written by users with a similar implementation as in the runtime library, giving you some additional optimizations for free.

   I don't think any compiler currently does this either.
 ]